kartikver15gr8/WEB3-For-All/CONTRIBUTING.md

 # How To Contribute?

-Guidelines for contributing to this repo!
+Guidelines for contributing to this repository!

 - Find an issue which you want to resolve.
 You can find issues from the issues tab associated with the repos!